About Our Research Projects and Library Digital Collections

 Climate change, illicit trafficking and looting, natural catastrophes, war and conflict, over-visitation, and development pressures, all can cause damages that may be irreversible.
 Even objects thought protected and preserved in museums can be susceptible to loss.
-Working with agencies, governments, communities, and the public and private sector, USF’s Digital Heritage and Humanities Collections is meeting these preservation challenges through the use of advanced spatial and imaging technologies.
+Working with agencies, governments, communities, and the public and private sector, USF’s Center For Digital Heritage And Geospatial Information is meeting these preservation challenges through the use of advanced spatial and imaging technologies.

 We are digitizing the world around us in ways that promote research, education, and new means of exploring and visualizing heritage through the development of library archival collections and applications.

 Along with collaborators and partners around the world, we are assisting with the rapid need for digitization of imperiled heritage and with the science of historic preservation, archaeological visualization, and museum and library science studies.We bring the past to life for classroom, and are developing new ways for libraries library collections and applications development.

 Learn more about CDHGI